 - There is only one Definition of Done for all the teams

-- All teams are in common sprint to deliver a common shippable product
+- All teams are in a common sprint to deliver a common shippable product

 Each sprint starts with Sprint Planning1 wherein team members along with the product owner divides their product backlog items.
 This is followed by Sprint Planning2 wherein the team discusses their strategies for feature development.
 Each self-managing team develops the features that they selected and coordinates with other teams for integrating their potentially shippable product increment altogether.

-In LeSS, coordination amongst the teams is the responsibility of teams itself and there are no assigned coordinators for it (like we have in case of SAFe).
-These teams coordinate through scrum meetings which include product owner, scrum masters, and rotating representatives from each team.
+In LeSS, coordination amongst the teams is the responsibility of the teams itself and there are no assigned coordinators for it (like we have in the case of SAFe).
+These teams coordinate through scrum meetings which include product owners, scrum masters, and rotating representatives from each team.